-Nicki leads the Applied Energy Research team on the planning and execution of strategic communications.
-Energetic, creative and intuitive, Nicki helps the program reach its knowledge dissemination objectives.
-Previous work at a fast-paced public relations firm equipped Nicki with the experience to effectively communicate with clients, stakeholders and staff to ensure projects remain on track.
-She has extensive experience coordinating logistics and team management for multiple events.
+Nicki leads the AER team on the planning and execution of strategic communications.
+She is dedicated to helping the program share its role in advancing clean energy technologies and services in Atlantic Canada.
+Previous work at a fast-paced public relations firm equipped Nicki with the experience to communicate clearly and timely with partners, stakeholders and staff.
+She has coordinated logistics and team management for multiple events.

 A graduate of Dalhousie University and NSCC, her worldly experience, background in public relations and interest in sustainability make her a valuable asset to the team.

 After completing a Bachelor of Science with a major in Computing Science at Saint Mary's University, Ben moved onto the Electronic Engineering Technology program at NSCC where he graduated with honors.
 While studying at NSCC, Ben worked part time in the AERLab where he designed a remote-controlled, self-balancing robot and created a client-server based system.

 Ben now works full time with AER on Internet of Things (IoT) development and is applying a data acquisition device that he built to measure water temperature stratification in domestic hot water heaters.
 He's also administering an online user account for viewing data from the Halifax Solar City Program.